 The Bible does not mention Metatron's name, although his name shows up in the Babylonian Talmud Babli.
 Since practitioners of Jewish mysticism claims Enoch is Metatron.
 Many believers assert that Enoch's mention in Genesis points to Metatron.

-Some people have identified Metatron as Jesus Christ or other figures in the bible.
+Some people have identified Metatron as Jesus Christ or other ascended masters.
 However, these claims remain controversial and hotly debated by religious leaders.

 It is impossible to mistake Metatron for someone else when he appears in his purest form.
 His aura and energy prove too intense to bear.
 As such, he seldom reveals himself entirely.
 Instead, he will give you signs that he is watching over you.